istio/istio.io/content/blog/2018/egress-https/index.md

   value: "true"
 {{< /text >}}

-Let me show you how you can configure TLS origination for accessing the external web service.
+In the next section you will configure TLS origination for accessing an external web service.

+## Bookinfo with TLS origination to a Google Books web service

+### Cleanup of TLS origination to a Google Books web service

 ## Istio egress traffic control